VitalPBX/Telemarketers-with-Lenny/README.md

 # Telemarketers-with-Lenny
 Telemarketers are the worst.
 They have no souls.
 They feed off of the misery of others.
 No one likes them.
 Luckily, a nice British gentleman by the name of Lenny has come to save the day.

-First, you will want to create the Lenny custom context in Asterisk.
+First, you will want to create the Lenny context in Asterisk.
 SSH into your VitalPBX and use your favorite editor to edit /etc/asterisk/ombutel/extensions__80_lenny.conf.
 Add the following lines of code:

 <pre>
 vi /etc/asterisk/ombutel/extensions__80_lenny.conf